 Learning on his 11th birthday that he is a wizard destined for greatness, Harry leaves for wizarding school for the first time in Harry Potter and the Sorcerer’s Stone™.
 This concert presents the first movie of the unforgettable series while the San Diego Symphony Orchestra performs John Williams’ enchanting score.
 Join us for an evening of music and magic.

-WIZARDING WORLD and all related trademarks, characters, names, and indicia are © & ™ Warner Bros.
-Entertainment Inc. Publishing Rights © JKR. (s26)
+All characters and elements © & ™ Warner Bros.
+Entertainment Inc. Publishing Rights © JKR.

 BUDDY GUY 90